Château d'Hérouville: History of recording studio

-Jethro Tull attempted to record their sixth studio album there in late 1972, however the band was displeased with the studio and so the sessions were ultimately abandoned, with the band referring to the Château as the "Château d'Isaster".
+Jethro Tull attempted to record their sixth studio album at the château in late 1972, however the band was displeased with the studio and so the sessions were ultimately abandoned, with the band referring to the Château as the "Château d'Isaster".
 Three tracks from the band's sessions at the Château were later released on their seventh studio album War Child (1974) and several more were released on the compilation album Nightcap (1993).

 Chris Bell, of the Memphis-based cult band Big Star, recorded solo tracks with Apple Records engineer Claude Harper at the studio in September and October 1974.
 The songs, recorded along with drummer Richard Rosebrough, would be released on his now acclaimed I Am the Cosmos LP.
 The posthumously released record saw its first release in 1992, nearly 13 years after Bell's death in December 1978.

 Sweet recorded part of their final album by their classic lineup, Level Headed, there as a four-piece group as Brian Connolly later left.
 The single "Love Is Like Oxygen" was taken from this recording, a top ten hit around the world and nominated for an Ivor Novello Award.

 During David Bowie's time spent at the château whilst recording Low with Tony Visconti and Brian Eno, the three claimed to have felt supernatural, or 'haunting' experiences.
 Visconti stated:

 Eno also claimed to have been awoken early every morning with someone shaking his shoulder.
 When he opened his eyes no one was there.

-Bowie previously recorded here in 1973 for his album Pin Ups.
+Bowie previously recorded his album Pin Ups at the studio in 1973.

-The Bee Gees recorded there in 1977 to avoid the high tax rate of Britain, where they laid down the tracks for the soundtrack to Saturday Night Fever.
+In 1977, the Bee Gees recorded at the château to avoid the high tax rate of Britain, where they laid down the tracks for the soundtrack to Saturday Night Fever.